-Have you performed software installation testing?
+Have you performed Software Installation Testing?
 How was the experience?
-Well, Installation testing (Implementation Testing) is quite an interesting part of software testing life cycle.
+Well, Installation Testing (Implementation Testing) is quite an interesting part of the Software Testing Life Cycle.

-Installation testing is like introducing a guest in your home.
-The new guest should be properly introduced to all the family members in order to feel him comfortable.
-Installation of new software is also quite like above example.
+Installation Testing is like introducing a guest in your home.
+The new guest should be properly introduced to all the family members in order to feel comfortable.
+Installation of new software is also quite like the above example.

 If your installation is successful on the new system then a customer will be definitely happy but what if things are completely opposite.
 If an installation fails then our program will not work on that system not only this but can leave a user's system badly damaged.
 A user might require reinstalling the full operating system.

 In the above case will you make an impression on a user?
 Definitely not!
 Your first impression to make a loyal customer is ruined due to incomplete installation testing.

 What do you need to do for a good first impression?
 Test the installer appropriately with a combination of both manual and automated processes on different machines with a different configuration.
 Major concerned of installation testing is Time!
 It requires a lot of time to even execute a single test case.

 If you are going to test a big application installer then think about the time required to perform such many test cases on different configurations.

 We will see different methods to perform manual installer testing and some basic guideline for automating the installation process.